Ultimate Guide To Nepal

 The majority of Nepali people follow Hindu and Buddhist religions.
 Tibetan Buddhism also has a massive influence on Nepali Buddhists.
 Hence, it is no surprise to see Tibetan styles, including cooking style’s influence among residents.

-Speaking of which, momo is the must-have dish in Nepal that is influenced by Tibetan food culture.
+Momo is a must-have dish in Nepal, and it is influenced by Tibetan food culture.
 These steamed meat-filled momos come with tomato sauce or soup.
 They are also available in fried, chilly, and marinated versions.

 Other local favorites are Chowmein, laphing, thukpa, and keema noodles.
 The latter is famous among youths who enjoy eating spicy noodles.
 Moreover, they are cheap and will fill you up.